awidesky/gdm/README.md

 }
 // glutil::debug::init() was already called by the hijacked gladLoadGL.

+// normal texture binding
+GLuint tex = 0;
+glGenTextures(1, &tex);
+glBindTexture(GL_TEXTURE_2D, tex);

 // Same erroneous call, same output as above (debug is already active). glBindTexture(GL_TEXTURE_2D, 99999);
 ```

+Below is expected output; you can see how the OpenGL error, stacktrace, and related snapshot is logged.
 <details>
 <summary>Expected output</summary>
+Lines starting with // are comments; not a part of output.
 <pre>
+// `gldebugCallback` section is OpenGL's debug output callback(GL 4.3+ needed)
 [ERROR] OpenGL debug message callback invoked!
 ---------------------gldebugCallback-start----------------
 Message: Error has been generated.
 GL error GL_INVALID_OPERATION in (null): (ID: 173538523) Generic error